ailenus/SortManager/readme.md

-Each of the seven testing classes implements the three abstract classes by invoking either the `initialiseLarge` or the `initialiseZero` method of the superclass and then using `assertArrayEquals` from the `org.junit.Assert` class.
+Each of the seven testing classes implements the three abstract classes by invoking either the `initialiseLarge` or the `initialiseZero` method of the superclass and then using the `assertArrayEquals` method from the `org.junit.Assert` class.